Mammoth Cave National Park (pictured above)

-Mammoth Cave is the largest cave system in the world with almost 340 miles of explored passages and many more that remain unmapped.
-With such an expansive underground world, the equally wide-ranging tour options make the park a great place to go if you are interested in getting into caving ("spelunking") and want to try it.
+Mammoth Cave is the largest cave system in the world with hundreds of miles of explored passages and many more that remain unmapped.
+With such an expansive underground world, the equally wide-ranging tour options make the park a great place to go if you are interested in getting into caving (spelunking) and want to try it.
 The most demanding tour is the Wild Cave Tour.
 This lasts for about 6 hours and covers 5 1/2 miles underground.
 Basic techniques are taught, and the route goes into undeveloped parts of the cave to offer rock climbing and belly crawling.

 1 Mammoth Cave Parkway

 Mammoth Cave, KY 42259

 Sitting under the town of Horse Cave, this cave is one of the great success stories in underground environmental recovery.
 Pollution from the town, which treated the cave's waterways as little more than a sewer, had made the cave a source of a great stench by the 1940's.
 Recovery work began in 1993 and the cave is open for visitors.
 Both tour options take tourists at least 150 feet underground and along a mile or more of underground passages, including the underground river itself.
 The more demanding of the two tours lasts for 3 1/2 hours and includes a 30-foot belly crawl.

 Horse Cave, KY (located in the town center)

 This Hardin County site is one of the better-known undeveloped caves in Kentucky, making it a natural for cavers who want to get away from organized tours.
 The opening half of the cave is fairly spacious and includes some large galleries, such as the cavernous Dance Hall located about 700 feet from the cave entrance.
 The back half of the cave offers access to the underground Griffith River, extending down a gallery that is almost a half-mile long.
 A side passage off that river gallery offers sterner challenges, becoming tight in places and eventually culminating in a challenging belly crawl.